ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 .. option:: --distribution <distribution>

-   Specifies what distirubtion to use on the created nodes.
+   Specifies what distribution to use on the created nodes.

 .. option:: --provider <provider>